Meaning of Sabr (Patience)

 When patience is applied to the control of one’s excesses in life it is called Zuhd (Abstinence), and its opposite is Greed.

 If it is applied to describe the contentment of what is enough of the worldly materials, it is known as contentment (Qana’ah).
-It is also opposite to Greed.
+It is also the opposite of Greed.

-Refraining from acting in anger it is called forbearance (Hilm), its opposite being recklessness.
+Refraining from acting in anger is called forbearance (Hilm), its opposite being recklessness.

-Not acting in haste and hurry is called dignity and steadiness, and the opposite are foolishness and fickleness.
+Not acting in haste and hurry is called dignity and steadiness, and the opposite is foolishness and fickleness.

 The cause of religion with respect to the motive of desire has three conditions:

-I. To join the forces of the devil and become a member of his group, this is the condition of a weak and incapable person.
+- To join the forces of the devil and become a member of his group, is the condition of a weak and incapable person.

-II.
-To make the devil subordinate to himself, this is a condition of the strong evildoer who is promoting his innovation and evildoing by recruiting followers.
+- To make the devil subordinate to himself is a condition of the strong evildoer who is promoting his innovation and evildoing by recruiting followers.

-- The third stage in the conflict between the causes of the religion and desire is the alternating domination by both parties.
+3).
+The third stage in the conflict between the causes of religion and desire is the alternating domination by both parties.
 The occasions for success for the religious side also vary in number.
 This is true for most believers who mix righteous deeds with bad ones.
 The result of these three conditions on the Day of Judgment will be in line with the conditions here in the world.
-Hence some will enter paradise and some will go to Hell and not enter Paradise; and a third group will enter hell then will be allowed to enter paradise.
+Hence some will enter paradise and some will go to Hell and not enter Paradise, and a third group will enter hell and then will be allowed to enter paradise.

-- The first is physical and obligatory: undertaking voluntarily actions which are difficult.
+- The first is physical and obligatory: undertaking voluntary actions which are difficult.

-- Second is physical and obligatory: enduring the pain of beating, illness, wound, cold, heat etc.
+- The second is physical and obligatory: enduring the pain of beating, illness, wound, cold, heat etc.

 - Third is psychological and optional: To restrain oneself from doing what is not good religiously and rationally.

-- Fourth is psychological and obligatory: restraining the soul forcibly from what it loves when there is a barrier to achieve it.
+- Fourth is psychological and obligatory: restraining the soul forcibly from what it loves when there is a barrier to achieving it.

 - Desirable: To restrain one’s self from worrying over unpleasant matters, to remain constant in doing desirable deeds, and to restrain from retaliating when one faces an aggressor or other acts of aggression.